samuelli/csenatra/README.md

 3. Now go to the server and run
   `gem install --no-ri --no-rdoc --install-dir vendor/ vendor/cache/*.gem`.
   This will install the gems to `./vendor` so they can be loaded via the script.

-## TODO

-- When the API is finalised, namespace it in a Grape API and add before filters for authentication and content_type.
-Then update the iOS app to use this versioned API.
-- Printing
-- There is a nicer way to include gems in the dispatcher that rails uses.
-Try using this.